vacp2p/rfc/mdf.md

 Nodes MAY buffer messages until dependencies are satisfied for causal consistency<sup>2</sup>, they MAY also pass the messages straight away for eventual consistency<sup>3</sup>.

+A parent is any message before a new message that a node is aware of that has no children.

+The number of parents for a given message is bound by [0, N], where N is the number of nodes participating in the conversation, therefore the space requirements for the `parents` field is O(N).

+If a message has no parents it is considered a root.
+There can be multiple roots, which might be disconnected, giving rise to multiple DAGs.

 ### `ack_required`

 When the `ack_required` flag is set to `true`, a node MUST acknowledge when they have received and processed  a message.
 If it is set to `false`, it SHOULD NOT send any acknowledgement.